johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-13-deep_learning_for_audio_classification_of_wildlife_vocalizations.md

 #### Hyperparameter tuning
 The data scientist supervising this learning will evaluate the model's performance and then start tuning hyperparameters in attempts to improve performance further.
 These hyperparameters are essentially little knobs and switches you can flip that adjust how the model learns.
-These parameters include things like *learning rate*, a factor that controls the size of the steps the model takes when adjusting weights in each iteration; batch size, which designates how many samples the model ingests at once; the number of neurons in various layers or the number of layers, values that result in tweaks to the actual architecture of the model; and so, so many more.
+They include things like *learning rate*, a factor that controls the size of the steps the model takes when adjusting weights in each iteration; batch size, which designates how many samples the model ingests at once; the number of neurons in various layers or the number of layers, values that result in tweaks to the actual architecture of the model; and so, so many more.